 - Premises Liability

-In any instance in which a wrongful death claim is brought forward, the amount of damages awarded are typically calculated based on if the damages are pecuniary (readily quantifiable) or non-pecuniary (not readily quantifiable).
+Whenever wrongful death cases are brought forward, the amount of the damages that will be awarded is typically calculated based on if the damages are pecuniary (readily quantifiable) or non-pecuniary (not readily quantifiable).
 Some examples of these include:

 |Pecuniary Damages||Non-Pecuniary Damages|